tegraoss/tegra-informativo-generator/README.md

 # tegra-informativo-generator

-Aplication responsible for creating the "Tegra - informativo" using Javascript vannila and [cerberus]
+Aplication responsible for creating the "Tegra - informativo" using Javascript vanilla and [cerberus](http://tedgoas.github.io/Cerberus/)

 How to use it
 =====================